poenmasem/GetPrivacy/README.md

 # Setup Windows Privacy Focused 👨‍💻🔐
-* A Complete Guide to setup Windows with focus on Privacy and Security.
+* A Complete Guide to setup Windows with focus on Privacy and Security
-* Most of the softwares listed here are [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software).
+* Most of the softwares listed here are [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)

 ## Contents
 - [Download Windows ISO](#1-download-windows-iso)